I’m going to go out on a limb and assume a few things about us.

 We have a lot in common with each other!

 - We’re very protective of our time.
-We crave to run an online business because we get to say when, why, and what for.
+We crave to run an online business in part because it allows us to get to say when, why, and what for.

 - We’re fiercely independent.
 We’ll always be happier being our own boss than working for someone else.